History of France: Colonial empire

 At its apex, it was one of the largest empires in history.
 Including metropolitan France, the total amount of land under French sovereignty reached 11500000 km2 in 1920, with a population of 110 million people in 1939.
 In World War II, the Free French used the overseas colonies as bases from which they fought to liberate France.
 "In an effort to restore its world-power status after the humiliation of defeat and occupation, France was eager to maintain its overseas empire at the end of the Second World War."
-However, after 1945 anti-colonial movements successfully challenged European authority.
+Only two days after the defeat of Nazi Germany, France suppressed Algerian calls for independence, who were celebrating VE day, ending in a massacre, which killed at least 30,000 Muslims.
+However, gradually anti-colonial movements successfully challenged European authority.
 The French Constitution of 27 October 1946 (Fourth Republic), established the French Union which endured until 1958.
 Newer remnants of the colonial empire were integrated into France as overseas departments and territories within the French Republic.
 These now total about 1% of the pre-1939 colonial area, with 2.7 million people living in them in 2013.
 By the 1970s, the last "vestiges of empire held little interest for the French. ...
 Except for the traumatic decolonization of Algeria, however, what is remarkable is how few long-lasting effects on France the giving up of empire entailed."

 1914–1945

 Population trends

 The population held steady from 40.7 million in 1911, to 41.5 million in 1936.
 The sense that the population was too small, especially in regard to the rapid growth of more powerful Germany, was a common theme in the early twentieth century.
 Natalist policies were proposed in the 1930s, and implemented in the 1940s.

 France experienced a baby boom after 1945; it reversed a long-term record of low birth rates.
-In addition, there was a steady immigration, especially from former French colonies in North Africa.
+In addition, there was steady immigration, especially from former French colonies in North Africa.
 The population grew from 41 million in 1946, to 50 million in 1966, and 60 million by 1990.
 The farming population declined sharply, from 35% of the workforce in 1945 to under 5% by 2000.
-By 2004, France had the second highest birthrate in Europe, behind only Ireland.
+By 2004, France had the second highest birthrate in Europe.